Lead and Asbestos Information

 - Dry sanding/scraping without containment

-If you observe any of these unsafe work practices, please report them to Environmental Health using our Online Citizen Service Request form.
+If you observe any of these unsafe work practices, please report them to Environmental Health using our Service Request Tool.

 Removing Lead Paint

 Environmental Health requires a Lead Plan Check and Permit if you are Remediating or Abating lead (both permanent and non-permanent abatement).